QubesOS/qubesos.github.io/README.md

         $ bundle exec jekyll serve

-6. Open your browser, and navigate to:
+6. Open your browser and navigate to:

         http://127.0.0.1:4000/